25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Long, wall-spanning floating shelves replace upper cabinets, bringing a minimalist visual to the kitchen.
 They provide storage while maintaining open sightlines, which is essential for small open kitchen design.
 This simple alteration also keeps frequently used items accessible and organised.

-Add a Pull-Out Pantry Unit
+Add A Pull-Out Pantry Unit

 Add a Pull-Out Pantry Unit small simple kitchen design